Loading...

 }

 The iterations array shows usage for each sampling iteration.
 When compaction occurs, you'll see a compaction iteration followed by the main message iteration.
+The top-level input_tokens and output_tokens match the message iteration exactly in this example because there is only one non-compaction iteration.
 The final iteration's token counts reflect the effective context size after compaction.

-The top-level input_tokens and output_tokens do not include compaction iteration usage—they reflect the sum of all non-compaction iterations.
+The top-level input_tokens and output_tokens do not include compaction iteration usage.
+They reflect the sum of all non-compaction iterations.
 To calculate total tokens consumed and billed for a request, sum across all entries in the usage.iterations array.

 If you previously relied on usage.input_tokens and usage.output_tokens for cost tracking or auditing, you'll need to update your tracking logic to aggregate across usage.iterations when compaction is enabled.
 The iterations array is only populated when a new compaction is triggered during the request.
 Re-applying a previous compaction block incurs no additional compaction cost, and the top-level usage fields remain accurate in that case.